reubensgithub/Lecture-Notes-Year-4/ECMM428 - Individual Project/project-timeline.md

 ## 23/10/2024
 Work on literature review and cancel meeting this week.
 Work has not been sufficient enough to warrant a meeting

+## 31/10/2024
+- So far, have written about a page
+- Need to work on it until Sunday and produce a good few more pages by then for the next meeting.